 (NOTE: These enrollment definitions also apply to the summer semester.)

 Full-time = 12 or more credits

-Full-time = 12 or more ci

 3⁄4 time = 9-11 credits

 1/2 time = 6-8 credits

 less than 1⁄2 time = 1-5 credits

-e
+- · · · · · · · - a

 - Students who withdraw from a course for which financial aid has already been received will be subject to a recalculation of aid and possible repayment.
 In addition, students who drop a late start course after financial aid has already been received will be subject to a recalculation of aid and possible repayment. - Transfer students may be subject to lower loan limits, and mid-year transfers may have limited grant eligibility.